satellytes/satellytes.com/blog-posts/getting-started-gatsby-next-remix.md

 #### **Gatsby**

-Besides static site generation (SSG) you can also use server side rendering (SSR) for certain use cases in Gatsby.
+Besides static site generation (SSG) you can also use server side rendering (SSR) for certain use cases in Gatsby since version 4.
 For this, the function `getServerData` must be built into a page, in which the data is requested from the server.
 This data can then be accessed in the actual page component with `serverData`.
 In the following the example from the [Gatsby documentation](https://www.gatsbyjs.com/docs/how-to/rendering-options/using-server-side-rendering/) is considered:

 ```tsx
 import * as React from "react"